MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2010/element-devicecompanionapplication.md

 # DeviceCompanionApplication

-The DeviceCompanionApplication element contains all the configuration required to declare your app as a Windows Store device app.
+The DeviceCompanionApplication element contains all the configuration required to declare your app as a Microsoft Store device app.

 ## Element hierarchy